The dream of owning a business sometimes leads individuals down the path of franchise ownership. Why?

 Notice I wrote, “can be less risky.”

 That’s because there’s no guarantee.
-You can lose your money.
+You can lose your money when you buy a franchise business.

 Here’s a fact: Some people hate rules.